The LOST STORIES Channel

 More Previews of Lies My Professor Told Me

-To Read Further, Go To:
+To Read Further, go to:

-WEB OF LIES—to see how the narratives we consume are often curated to evoke responses that may only benefit those in power.
+UNVEILING THE TRUTH—to see how the narratives we consume are often curated to evoke responses that may only benefit those in power.

 INHERITED IGNORANCE—to learn that, the highest glory of the American Revolution was how it connected the principles of civil government and Christianity.